patronage/bubs-next/README.md

 ### Env for local overrides

 When you run `vercel env pull`, it'll save keys to a gitignored .env file.
-These are not neccessarily the production or preview environment keys, but once specifically saved for devs.
+These are not neccessarily the production or preview environment keys, but ones specifically saved for devs.

 Any variable can be optionally ovveridden in a `.env.local`.
 Here is an example you might use: